 On the other hand, Nikon's autofocus and metering systems are more impressive, and while it lacks in-camera Wi-Fi or GPS, it provides something you're likely to use more often: an in-camera flash strobe.
 Throw in the fact that its shutter life is rated a full 50% higher than the Canon -- meaning this camera should serve you reliably for longer -- plus a headphone jack for monitoring audio while recoding movies and dual card slots, slightly better image quality, and significantly better burst shooting speeds, and we think the Nikon D610 is probably the best bet for anyone who doesn't already have an extensive selection of Canon EF-mount lenses (or a friend with same).

-While Canon has the 5D Mark III, that's really unmatched in its category, the Nikon D610 strikes us as more camera for the money in this particular matchup.
+While the Canon 6D is a fantastic camera, when it comes down to it, the Nikon D610 strikes us as more camera for the money in this particular matchup.

 Eliminated sensor dust-and-oil spot issue from D600; Great controls for amateur or pro; Comfortable ergonomics and weight; Excellent image quality and low-light performance; Very good dynamic range; Excellent battery life; Built-in lens correction.